- Skype is a one of the best applications on the market for instant messages and calls.

 - Skype cannot access sound card Windows 10 – You’re most likely experiencing the problem with playback device if Skype is unable to access your sound card.

-Skype problem with playback device in Windows 10
+How can I fix Skype problem with playback device on Windows 10?

 - Delete audio device